RigaDevDay/RigaDevDay.github.io/README.md

 Just push your to the master!

-If you wan't to get review on your work:
+If you want to get review on your work:

 * Write everything in seperate branch/fork
 * Push to github